yersan/azure-docs/articles/openshift/howto-deploy-java-eap-app.md

     The Helm Release (abbreviated HR) is named `eap-todo-list-demo`.
 It includes a Deployment resource (abbreviated D) also named `eap-todo-list-demo`.

-1. When build is finished (the bottom-left icon will display a green check) and the application is deployed (the circle outline is in dark blue), you can go to application the URL (using the top-right icon) from the route associated to the deployment.
+1. When the build is finished (the bottom-left icon will display a green check) and the application is deployed (the circle outline is in dark blue), you can go to application the URL (using the top-right icon) from the route associated to the deployment.

     ![OpenShift console open application](./media/howto-deploy-java-eap-app/console_open_application.png)

-1. The application is opened in your browser looking similar to the following image:
+1. The application is opened in your browser looking similar to the following image ready to start using it:

     ![OpenShift application running](./media/howto-deploy-java-eap-app/application_running_openshift.png)

 1. The application shows you the name of the pod which has served the information.
-To verify the clustering capabilities you could add some Todos, change the filter to see all the records and mark some of them as completed.
-Then delete the pod name that appears on the application, and once deleted, create a new Todo on the same application window.
-You will see that the new Todo is added via an ajax request, and you will continue getting the same list.
-It means your view, which was stored on the HTTP Session, has not been reset to a new one when the response is served by a different pod, indeed you will see that the session ID has not changed.
-However, this time the response was served by a different pod.
-That verifies that your HTTP Session data is being replicated across all your pods.
+To verify the clustering capabilities, you could add some Todos and select "All" in the `Filter` combo box.
+Then delete the pod with the name indicated in the `Server Host Name` field that appears on the application `(oc delete pod <pod name>)`, and once deleted, create a new Todo on the same application window.
+You will see that the new Todo is added via an Ajax request and your view has not been reset to the default; "All" is still selected on your filter combo box and all the records are shown in the application.
+However, this time your request was server by a different pod.

+    It means your Jakarta Faces view, which was stored on a HTTP Session, has not been reset to a new one when the response is served by a different pod.
+Indeed you will see that the `Session ID` field has not changed.

 ## Clean up resources